Skip to main content

 Register for this course

 Ensuring educational materials, including digital tools and resources, can effectively support all students, including those with disabilities, is a challenge.
 PreK-12 education systems often have a gap in the accessibility of procured and teacher-created educational materials which can negatively impact learning experiences.
+CAST’s instructor-facilitated Designing for Accessibility course provides an interactive learning experience designed to equip educators with the skills and knowledge to create accessible learning environments, empowered by our Universal Design for Learning (UDL) framework.

-CAST’s Designing for Accessibility instructor-facilitated course provides an interactive learning experience designed to equip educators with the skills and knowledge to create accessible learning environments.
-This course combines expert guidance, collaborative discussions, and hands-on practice to support participants in applying accessibility and Universal Design for Learning (UDL) principles in their creation and implementation of digital content.
+This course combines expert guidance, collaborative discussions, and hands-on practice to support participants in applying accessibility and UDL principles in their creation and implementation of digital content.
 Through structured modules, facilitated discussions, and real-world application, participants will deepen their understanding of accessibility, gain practical skills, and receive feedback to enhance their instructional materials.
 This course is ideal for educators, instructional designers, and anyone looking to support accessible learning opportunities.
 Engage in facilitated discussions and receive expert feedback to refine and enhance your accessibility practices.

 What you will learn

-• The foundational concepts of accessibility and UDL
+• Foundational concepts of accessibility and UDL

 Registration

-Tuition: $599 per person
+Fee: $599 per person

 Register for this course via Eventbrite